ikisler/anxiety-dog-site/_posts/2024-10-22-HumanIsAway.markdown

 transcript: ""
 alt: "IT COULD BE HIM!?!"
 ---
-The Big Human is went on a business trip, and Billy is dealing with it in his own way.
+The Big Human went on a business trip, and Billy is dealing with it in his own way.